Excerpt a String from a Series or List

 Code Block

-def element(field,separator,indexlocation):
+def element(field,separator,indexlocation)

 list = field.split(separator)